 Our programming for this day centered around the wisdom of the Celtic, cross-quarter holiday, Beltane.
 Beltane marks emergence, the “green fire;” the purity, light, and activity of spring.
 We listened as the land’s own awakening and growth guided our day.

 Registration for this date is now closed.
 Please contact Nicole Diroff at email@example.com with any questions.

-This special day of programming is inspired by the Celtic holiday of Lughnasadh, the summertime celebration marking the harvesting of grain and the well-earned rest that ensues.
-Let’s celebrate together!
-We’ll get our hands dirty in the morning, joyously working to harvest some of the bounties of the farm before a hearty lunch.
-In the afternoon we’ll turn our hearts and minds to the divine, engaging in dynamic conversation around the question: what is the role of the farm in a climate-changed world?
-We’ll end the day in quiet contemplation, before lifting a glass to toast the land we hold so dear.
+This special day of programming was inspired by the Celtic holiday of Lughnasadh, the summertime celebration marking the harvesting of grain and the well-earned rest that ensues.
+We planned to our hands dirty in the morning, joyously working to harvest some of the bounties of the farm before a hearty lunch.
+In the afternoon, we planned to turn our hearts and minds to the divine, engaging in dynamic conversation around the question: what is the role of the farm in a climate-changed world?
+We intended to end the day in quiet contemplation and lifting a glass to toast the land.

-This August session has been postponed to a future date which is still to be determined.
-Please contact email@example.com with any questions.
+This August session was cancelled due to unforeseen circumstances.
+Please contact firstname.lastname@example.org with any questions.